debfw/Profile/README.md

 # Personal Profile

-This is a personal profile using Next.js, React, Typescript, MUI, i18n, chatgpt API for AI chatbox
+This is a personal profile using Next.js, React, Typescript, MUI, i18n, chatgpt API for AI chatbox and Docker

 ## Getting Started